travisricks/algorithms-meetup/meetup-19/4-total-nodes.md

-# Count the Number of Nodes in a Complete Binary Tree
+# Count the Total Nodes in a Complete Binary Tree

 ## Summary